-Our quest for happiness
+Our Quest for Happiness

 We all dream of being happy.
 But what, exactly, is happiness?

-We were drinking tea in a friend's kitchen when she said to me, "You know, when we bought this house, I thought my life was finally perfect.
+Some years ago, I was drinking tea in a friend's kitchen when she said to me, "You know, when we bought this house, I thought my life was finally perfect.
 I have a great family, a good job, more possessions than I ever dreamed of having, this wonderful house….
 So—I don’t understand—why am I still not happy?"

-The problem is that most of the things we expect to make us happy are transitory, while every person on earth was created with two deep, eternal needs.
+According to psychologist and author Dr. Larry Crabb, the underlying problem is that most of the things we expect to make us happy are transitory, while every person on earth was created with two deep, eternal needs.

-1. The need to be loved “as is.”
+- The need to be loved “as is.”

-2. The need to live lives that have meaning.
+- The need to live lives that have meaning.

-I trust you’ve found it, too, because if the church is actually going to accomplish the purpose God had in mind back when he first created the world, it’s absolutely vital that each and every part of it knows firsthand what it means to be loved and used by God.
+If the church is going to accomplish the purpose God had in mind back when he first created the world, it’s absolutely vital that each and every member knows first-hand what it means to be loved by God and to live a meaningful life.

-First published in my column, “As Each Part Does Its Work” in the Maranatha News, which I wrote from March, 2007, until September, 2010.
+This post was published first in my column, As Each Part Does Its Work, in the Maranatha News, which I wrote from March, 2007, until September, 2010.